 Ebeltoft – Idyllic town with timber-framed buildings and cobblestones - Djursland – East Jutland

-The crooked timber-framed houses, the uneven cobbled streets and the blooming Hollyhocks and Roses makes Ebeltoft one of the towns worthiest for visitors to see in Denmark.
+The crooked timber-framed houses, the uneven cobbled streets and the hollyhocks in flower make Ebeltoft one of the towns worthiest for visitors to see in Denmark.

 Ebeltoft got its municipal charter in 1301 and thus is Djursland’s oldest market town.
 Sitting on a hill that slopes down to Ebeltoft Inlet, the town is full of atmosphere and very popular.